 - Lack of career mode updates

-The multiplayer in this year’s FIFA is the best ever in a football sim.
+This FIFA is the best ever in a football sim.
 Ultimate Team (FUT) is the main draw for many people: you compete online against teams across the world, gradually acquiring better players and turning your pack of minnows into an all-star squad.
-This year, there’s more FUT modes than ever, including the always-competitive Division Rivals.
+There are more FUT modes than ever, including the always-competitive Division Rivals.

 Innovations in the head-to-head Kick-Off mode are even more impressive.
 You can play with a long list of custom rule sets, including a two-leg Champions League battle, or a Survival match, in which one of your players leaves the field every time you score.
 Best of all, you can create a FIFA ID to track all the matches you play no matter whose PC or console you’re playing on.
 That ought to settle some debates.